KEY OPINION LEADERS

 The PADDIA (Peripheral Artery Disease in DIAbetic patients) / CADDIA (Coronary Artery Disease in DIAbetic patients) project, endorsed by Diabetes & Cardiovascular Disease study group, and involving 7 countries (Austria, Belgium, France, Germany, Italy, Netherlands and UK) aims to establish current practice for PAD & CAD disease management in people with diabetes, and to develop an expert position for improvement.

-Business Development & Innovation Manager
+Global Business Development & Innovation Director

 Phone: +33 (0) 182 732 198